ViktorVelizarov/scranylo-backend-2.0/README_SNIPX.md

 The database structure can be found in /prisma/schema.prisma.
 A diagram of the structure can be found in /prisma/prisma_schema_diagram.png

+A second firebase DB is also used only for user authentication.
+I used libraries to connect to it both on frontend and backend.
+The main point of contact with it in the backend is the endpoint /api/snipx_auth/firebase is called after a user logs in with an email address on the frontend.
+That endpoint basically jsut checks if the email the user logged in with is present in the main MySQL database in snipx_users table and if its not, then the user is not given permission to the app.
+That way only users that log in with an email address that is already present in the MySQL database can access the app.
 __

 ## Deployment